 In Ads, the average cost per click is $2-$3 across all industries.
 But it can be significantly higher for more expensive services with highly competitive keywords such as legal, medical, and insurance.

 This tells you whether or not your ad is appearing in ideal spots.
 If it isn’t it may not be seen.
 You may need to work on your quality score or raise your bid for certain keywords.

 If you have a very low conversion rate, it makes your cost per click seem astronomical.
 But when you have the system in place to convert more clicks, cost per click becomes a very reasonable investment.
 To determine your ROI, spread the cost of clicks that didn’t convert across the ones that did.

-The average conversion rate in AdWords is 3.75%.
+The average conversion rate in Ads is 3.75%.
 It’s much higher in service industries.

 We’ve discussed this in detail so here we’ll just remind you to track it.